 The first is the waiting period or elimination period.
 In terms of disability insurance, it is not the period of time before your policy is in effect.
 That is correct for other types of insurance, but not for disability insurance.

-The elimination period is the length of time – a waiting period – that elapse before you are eligible for disability benefits.
-It happens upon claim.
+The elimination period is the length of time – a waiting period – that elapses before you are eligible for disability benefits.
+It happens upon disability insurance claims.
 For example, a 90-day elimination period means your benefit period begins after 90 days of disability.
 On the 91st day, you are eligible for benefits.
-Typically, you receive your first benefit 30 days after that.
+Typically, for long-term disability benefits, you receive your first benefit 30 days after that.

 This means you need to have adequate savings to carry you and your family until benefits begin.

 The second is the benefit period.
-The benefit period starts when you are eligible for benefits and lasts until the end of the benefit period or if you return back to work, whichever occurs first.
+The benefit period starts when you are eligible for benefits (at the 91st day in our example above) and lasts until the end of the benefit period or if you return back to work, whichever occurs first.
 It is not the maximum timeframe that your policy exists.
 As long as you pay the premiums, you will have the policy until age 65 or 66 – at retirement age.
+(Actual age depends on the disability insurance company.)

-Typically, the maximum benefit period for nurses is to age 67, but that depends on what type of nurse you are and the carrier.
+Typically, the maximum benefit period for nurses is to age 67, but that depends on what type of nurse you are and the disability insurance company.
+More on that later.

-Remember, the average disability claim is 35 months (internet stats) or the 18-24 months (from claims departments).
-So, even a 5-year benefit period works.
+Remember, the average disability claim is 35 months (internet stats) or 18-24 months (from claims departments).
+So, even disability coverage with a 5-year benefit period can work.

 3 Provisions That Make A Formidable Plan For Nurses

-If you spend premiums on a disability insurance policy, you want to make sure you get paid.
+If you spend premiums on a disability insurance policy, you want to make sure you get paid, right?

-In my opinion, there are 3 disability insurance provisions that make a formidable plan.
+In my opinion, 3 important disability insurance provisions exist.
+They make a formidable plan.

 The definition of disability matters.
-You generally want some type of “own occupation” definition.
-However, I will explain more later.
+As a nurse, you generally want some type of “own occupation” definition.

-There are two “degrees” of the own occupation definition: “true” own occupation and the “modified” own occupation definition.
+Two main “degrees” of the own occupation definition exist: “true” or “pure” own occupation and the “modified” own occupation definition.
 (There are other own occupation definitions, but these are the two most common.)

 Here’s what they each mean.
 The “true” own-occupation definition means: